Introduction

 A miraculous survival

 The manuscript is part of the collection of Robert Cotton which, in the 18th century, was stored in the Ashburnham House.
 On 23 October 1731, the fire spread through Ashburnham House and destroyed several manuscripts.
 Yet the Beowulf manuscript was only singed at the edges.
-Cotton MS Nero A X could easily have succumbed to fire, Gawain and the other texts in the manuscript is assessed as very valuable.
+Cotton MS Nero A X could easily have succumbed to fire, Gawain and the other texts in the manuscript are assessed as very valuable.
 The manuscript containing Gawain also includes three other poems, Pearl, Cleanness, and Patience which were thought to be written by the same author, who is often referred to as the ‘Gawain poet’ or the ‘Pearl poet’.

 Language and Dialect

 The dictation tells us that its author was a northerner and can also be called Midlander.
 The linguists have located the poem’s core in the area of the Cheshire-Staffordshire-Derbyshire border.
 Some researchers have identified Swythamley Grange as the Castle of Hautdesert, or the jagged peaks of the Roaches as those ‘rogh knokled knarres with knorned stones’ (l.
 2166).
-Lud’s Church, a natural fissure in the rocks near the village of Flash in Derbyshire as the site of the Green Chapel.
+Lud’s Church, a natural fissure in the rocks near the village of Flash in Derbyshire is the site of the Green Chapel.
 It may or may not be the place as it cannot have changed much over the centuries.
 The author had an actual landscape in mind when he conceived the poem and brought his young protagonist into a northern region to legitimize his vocabulary and geography.

 About the Poem

+Sir Gawain is a tale of knightly conduct, sexual enticement, and wild landscapes.
+The poem sets this combined natural/supernatural power, which orders and defines men’s lives through a cycle of growth, death, and rebirth, against the more artificial world of Camelot.
+In doing so, it suggests that the Arthurian chivalric code exists in a kind of vacuum, separated from the real nature of things.
+A story of the young Gawain, who is a knight at the legendary court of King Arthur.
+The poem opens with the scene of a Christmas feast at Camelot, the Arthurian court.
+During the feast a mysterious knight, with green hair and skin, riding a green horse, arrives and challenges a peculiar game, which sets off a chain of events in which Gawain faces trials and temptations.
 The story concludes with Morgan’s plan to send the Green Knight on a magical mission to expose lies about the Arthurian knights.
 Green Knight explains how Sir Gawain has failed as a knight since he is unwilling to die and accepts the green girdle as protection.
 Feeling ashamed, Sir Gawain rides back to Camelot and shares the lesson with his fellow knights which he learned from this journey to Green Chapel.
 The knights at the court of King Arthur decide to wear the green girdle as an emblem of this moral lesson and also to stand in solidarity with the quest Sir Gawain underwent.

 Quotes – Reference of Magic